 As it happens, this un-natural, man-made barrier is the happy accident that makes Cape May Diamonds available to you.
 Here is what we believe to be the origin of these unique Cape May Diamonds:

-It's been estimated the journey of a Cape May Diamond begins when some quartz rocks fall from a Pennsylvania mountain into the Delaware River.
+It has been estimated the journey of a Cape May Diamond begins when some quartz rocks fall from a Pennsylvania mountain into the Delaware River.
 This is thought to happen at or near Delaware Water Gap, in the upper reaches of Delaware River.
 Over time, the pebbles are washed, ever so slowly, past: Trenton, Palmyra, Camden and Philadelphia and finally to the broad reaches of the shallow, muddy Delaware Bay.

 by Terry Weber